sphinx-doc/sphinx/doc/latex.rst

    ``noteBgColor`` (or ``hintBgColor``, ...) also triggers usage of ``sphinxheavybox`` for :dudir:`note` (or :dudir:`hint`, ...).

-Perhaps in future these 5.1.0 (and 6.2.0) novel settings could be specified in an external file, using genuine CSS syntax, but currently they have to be used via the ``'sphinxsetup'`` interface and CSS-named alike options.
+Perhaps in future these 5.1.0 (and 6.2.0) novel settings will be optionally imported from some genuine CSS external file, but currently they have to be used via the ``'sphinxsetup'`` interface (or the ``\sphinxsetup`` LaTeX command inserted via the :dudir:`raw` directive) and the CSS syntax is only imitated.

 .. important:: Low-level LaTeX errors causing a build failure can happen if the input syntax is not respected.